Published at

 SituationStart with

-Factual Q&A with no live dataSpecific prompts + low temperature + uncertainty instruction
+Factual Q&A with no live dataSpecific prompts + explicit uncertainty instruction

 Q&A over internal documentsRAG with a “context only” prompt